Thyroid Cancer: Specialists, Diagnosis And Treatment

 Targeted therapy is a type of cancer treatment that uses drugs to target specific proteins or genes that help cancer cells grow and divide.
 In Singapore, targeted therapy is becoming an increasingly important treatment option for certain types of advanced thyroid cancers.

 One of the main targeted therapy drugs used in the treatment of thyroid cancer is tyrosine kinase inhibitors (TKIs).
-TKIs are drugs that target specific proteins on the surface of cancer cells, inhibiting their growth and division.
+TKIs are drugs that target specific proteins on the surface of cancer cells, potentially inhibiting their growth and division.

 TKIs are typically used to treat advanced or metastatic thyroid cancer that has spread to other parts of the body and is no longer responding to other treatments.
 TKIs are taken orally, usually once or twice a day, and are generally well-tolerated with fewer side effects compared to chemotherapy.

 One type of immunotherapy being studied for thyroid cancer is immune checkpoint inhibitors.
-These drugs work by blocking proteins on cancer cells that prevent the immune system from attacking them.
-By blocking these proteins, immune checkpoint inhibitors can help the immune system recognize and attack cancer cells.
+These drugs work by blocking proteins in cancer cells that prevent the immune system from attacking them.
+By blocking these proteins, immune checkpoint inhibitors can potentially help the immune system recognise and attack cancer cells.

 Clinical trials of immune checkpoint inhibitors have shown promising results in some patients with advanced thyroid cancer.
 However, not all patients respond to these drugs, and some may experience serious side effects, such as inflammation of the lungs, liver, or colon.